Skip to Main Content

 Bilingual Set Leadership

-Fluent French-English ADs who run sets efficiently, bridging global directors with French crews without translation delays or cultural miscommunication.
+Fluent French-English ADs run sets smoothly and link global directors with French crews, so no translation delays or cultural mix-ups slow the day.

 04.